🕓 Reading time: 2 minutes

 Catching skin cancer early is vital.
 Early detection and what to look out for vary between the different types of skin cancers.

-The most common are basal cell carcinomas, squamous cell carcinomas, and at a distant third, melanomas.
+The most common are basal cell carcinomas and squamous cell carcinomas, followed by melanomas.

 Basal Cell Carcinoma (BCC)

 A BCC is a form of non-melanoma skin cancer.
 They may appear as a slightly glossy spot or lump, a scaly or dry shiny area that’s pale or bright pink, a brown scar-like lesion, or a sore that bleeds, scabs over, heals, and returns.

 SCCs are also non-melanoma skin cancers.
 They may look like thick, red, and scaly spots that don’t heal.